Resonant Light PERL

 The following description of the Resonant Light PERL is an excerpt from the Introduction to complementary Bioelectronics Therapy Devices chapter in The Electroherbalism Frequency Lists.
 The complete article is reprinted on this website in Bioelectronic Therapies.

-In the early to mid 1990s, Don Tunney working closely with James Bare built one of the first Rife-Bare devices and published results on his website from the public sessions he held in British Columbia.
-Tunney went on to form the first commercial company which produced these devices for sale to the public – Rife Technology, Inc. since renamed Resonant Light Technology, Inc.
+In the early 1990s, Don Tunney working closely with James Bare built one of the first Rife-Bare devices and published results on his website from the public sessions he held in British Columbia.
+Tunney went on to form the first commercial company which produced these devices for sale to the public - Rife Technology, Inc. since renamed Resonant Light Technology, Inc.